akilthms/dbrxChat/ui/sidebar.md

 Here are some example queries you can try with DbrxChat:

-- Show me top 5 customers by sales
+- What are the top 5 customers by sales?
-- What is the top 5 products?
+- What is the top 5 products by sales?
-- What is the period with the highest sales?
+- What is the time period with the highest sales?